Brooklyn Sexual Harassment Lawyer

 - Safe Horizon: A leading victim assistance nonprofit providing counseling, advocacy, and safety planning for those impacted by harassment and violence.

-Tapping into these organizations, along with the guidance from Brown Kwon & Lam, offers essential support for those looking to assert their rights and safeguard their well-being.
+Tapping into these organizations, along with the guidance from a sexual harassment lawyer in Brooklyn at Brown Kwon & Lam, offers essential support for those looking to assert their rights and safeguard their well-being.

 Brooklyn-Specific Trends and Statistics